-^{}The hypothetical Initial Values and Downside Thresholds do not represent the actual Initial Values and Downside Thresholds, respectively, applicable to the Underlyings.
-The actual Initial Values and Downside Thresholds are specified on the cover page of this pricing supplement.
+^{}The hypothetical Coupon Rate and Coupon Payment may not represent the actual Coupon Rate and Coupon Payment, and the hypothetical Initial Values and Downside Thresholds do not represent the actual Initial Values and Downside Thresholds, respectively, applicable to the Underlyings.
+The actual Coupon Rate, Coupon Payment, Initial Values and Downside Thresholds will be determined on the Trade Date.
 All payments on the Notes are subject to issuer and Guarantor credit risk.